akanehara/ginq/README.md

 **Ginq** is a **DSL** that can handle arrays and iterators of PHP unified.

 Many functions in **Ginq** are evaluated in lazy, and no actions are taken until that time.
-This features brings you many benefits.
+This features bring you many benefits.

 **Ginq** is inspired by **Linq to Object**, but is not a clone.